 To help you on your journey to learn to play violin, we’re going to share 3 common challenges and how to overcome them.
 The challenges are:

 - Learning to read standard musical notation

-Challenge: The Physicality of the Instrument
+Challenge: Understanding the Physicality of the Instrument

 Challenge: Finding Time to Practice

 Learning to play any instrument requires technique, passion, practice, endurance, and patience.
-When learning to play violin add to the list: pitch, intonation, straight bowing, clean shifting of position, bow control, good bow hold, and balance between bow speed and finger coordination.
+When asking is it hard to play the violin, know that you have to add these to your list of skills, too: pitch, intonation, straight bowing, clean shifting of position, bow control, good bow hold, and balance between bow speed and finger coordination.

 Challenge: Learning to Read Standard Musical Notation

 Learning to read music is challenging, but the rewards you will gain are more than worth the effort.
 In the case of violin music, there are additional terms and symbols you will need to learn and understand that are specific to the instrument.
-In addition to the notes, duration, time signature, dynamic markings, articulation markings and key signatures of standard musical notation, violin music includes some unique notations.
+In addition to the notes, duration, time signature, dynamic markings, articulation markings, and key signatures of standard musical notation, violin music includes some unique notations.